RIGHT TO TRANSFER

 Please contact our office if you need any assistance drafting your request.
-We are, at present, developing a sample letter for families to use in this instance.
+We are currently developing a sample letter for families to use in this instance.

 The Pennsylvania Department of Education maintains an official PDS list.
-If your child attends a persistently dangerous school, you have the right to apply for a transfer of your child to a safe public school, including charter school.
+If your child attends one of the current persistently dangerous school, you have the right to apply for a transfer of your child to a safe public school, including charter school.
 The transfer must occur within thirty (30) days of the school receiving the application.

-For the 2017-2018 school year, the District continues with its use of the Administrative Transfer, the following is the updated procedure as outlined by the Office of Student Enrollment and Placement :
+This year the District continues its use of the Administrative Transfer.
+This transfer can only be requested by the Principal or Assistant Superintendent for your child's school.
+The following is the updated procedure as outlined by the Office of Student Enrollment and Placement :